hackerott/TOK/s2s/README.md

 		- card.py: generate daily card, with figures and max/min values
 		- lat_lon.py: locate the closest grid point, to be used in further calculations
 		- json_output.py: single script to genarate json objects to be printed/saved as final output
+		- XXX_var.py: all the variables names/keys, as also limits for alert levels.

 #TOK